-- Physical plant, to include grounds and work areas; - Operating procedures and post orders; and - Recommendations for corrective action which should be taken in order to correct the problems, if any, listed above. - 4.21.6 The CONTRACTOR shall furnish copies of any regularly generated reports that are requested by the CDCR.
+- Physical plant, to include grounds and work areas; - Operating procedures and post orders; and - Recommendations for corrective action which should be taken in order to correct the problems, if any, listed above. - 4.21.6 The CONTRACTOR shall furnish copies of any regularly generated reports that are requested by the CDCR except for those reports which contain confidential financial or company proprietary information unrelated to CDCR Offender case, custody or housing.